-The Group's Executive Chairman, Managing Director and CEO is Mr Lee Wan Lik, who is responsible for the day-today operations of the Group, as well as monitoring the quality, quantity and timeliness of the flow of information between the Board and the Management.
+The Group's Executive Chairman and Managing Director (equivalent to CEO) is Mr Lee Wan Lik, who is responsible for the day-to-day operations of the Group, as well as monitoring the quality, quantity and timeliness of the flow of information between the Board and the Management.
 Mr Lee is the founder of the Group and has played a key role in developing the Group's business.
 He is being assisted by a group of Executive Directors and Executive officers in carrying out his executive duties and responsibility for the Group's operation and business.
 Through the Group's success and development in these few years, Mr Lee has demonstrated his vision, strong leadership and enthusiasm in this business.

-The NC, with the concurrence of the Board is of the opinion that vesting the roles of both Chairman and CEO in the same person who is knowledgeable in the business of the Group provides strong and consistent leadership, thus allowing for more effective planning and execution of long term business strategies.
-As such, there is no need for the role of the Chairman and CEO to be separated.
+The NC, with the concurrence of the Board is of the opinion that vesting the roles of both Chairman and Managing Director in the same person who is knowledgeable in the business of the Group provides strong and consistent leadership, thus allowing for more effective planning and execution of long term business strategies.
+As such, there is no need for the role of the Chairman and Managing Director to be separated.
 The NC will review the need to separate the roles from time to time and make its recommendations accordingly.
-The role of Mr Lee as the Chairman and CEO of the Company does not affect the independence of the Board as the Independent Directors make up more than 50% of the Board.
+The role of Mr Lee as the Chairman and Managing Director of the Company does not affect the independence of the Board as the Independent Directors make up more than 50% of the Board.

-Taking cognizance that the Chairman and the CEO are the same person, the Board has appointed Mr Michael Yap Kiam Siew as Lead Independent Director ("LID"), the appointment being effective for the financial year ended 31 March 2015 onwards.
-Mr Yap will be available to shareholders where they have concerns where contact through the normal channels of the Chairman, CEO or CFO has failed to resolve or for which such contact is inappropriate.
+Taking cognizance that the Chairman and Managing Director are the same person, the Board has appointed Mr Michael Yap Kiam Siew as Lead Independent Director ("LID"), the appointment being effective for the financial year ended 31 March 2015 onwards.
+Mr Yap will be available to shareholders where they have concerns where contact through the normal channels of the Chairman, Managing Director or CFO has failed to resolve or for which such contact is inappropriate.
 He can also facilitate periodic meetings with the other Independent Directors in board matters, when necessary and provides feedback to the Executive Chairman after such meeting.